chaseruskin/legoHDL/README.md

 Blocks to be developed must be downloaded to the local path.

-Blocks to be used as dependencies are installed to the cache.
+Blocks to be used as dependencies must be installed to the cache.

-Blocks to be available are released to a market.
-When running the `release` command, the new released version will be automatically installed to the cache, regardless of market status.
+Blocks to be available outside of the cache must be released to a market.
+When running the `release` command, the newly released version will automatically be installed to the cache, regardless if the block is bound to a market or not.

 _Some important concepts to understand:_

-If a block is downloaded or installed (via market) and it has dependencies, legoHDL will search the workspace's available markets to auto-install the dependencies to the cache.
+If a block is downloaded or installed (installed via market) and it has dependencies, legoHDL will search the workspace's available markets to auto-install the dependencies to the cache.

 If a block is downloaded and it has a remote repository, legoHDL will git clone the block to the local path.